craigadesina/Beginning_Projects/readme.md

-This is the Read me file.
+This is the Readme file.

-This app does nothing i particular.
+This app does nothing in particular.

-Its sole purpose of existence is just to give Bloc a smile :)
+Its sole purpose of existence is just to give Bloc a big boner :)